MobilityLabs/patrimonio-collaborative-requirements/v1.0/job_stories.md

 When I am doing a report on local culture I want to do a virtual tour to show my teacher I understand.

+## Majors Office

+When documenting the public heritage sites in Medellin I want to make it easier to share